 Brannon Hill in DeKalb County is such a property, dubbed “Worst Neighborhood in America” in one documentary.
 According to a 2016 investigation by an Atlanta Journal-Constitution reporter, more than a hundred residents of the complex were living in conditions that included piles of trash, partially burnt down units, and missing doors.
 Some were squatters, but many paid rent to absentee landlords who took no interest in the property beyond collecting the money and were conveniently difficult to find when it came to citations and fines.
 That rent was described in an earlier investigation as only “relatively” cheap.
 Meanwhile, murders and other violent crimes on the property were so notoriously common as to be almost beyond counting.

 Brannon Hill may be an extreme scenario, but it’s emblematic of the kind of negligent security conditions and outright neglect that renters face in complexes throughout Georgia.
-In August of 2018, also in DeKalb County, two children were shot in their apartments on the same night within two miles of each other, in two completely unrelated incidents.
+In August of 2018, also in DeKalb County, two children were shot in their apartments on the same night, within two miles of each other, in two completely unrelated incidents.

-In 2017, two residents got into a shootout between their two apartments at the Decatur Garden Complex, involving two high powered rifles, a shotgun, and multiple handguns.
-One was killed, and the other shot in the foot.
+In 2017, two residents got into a shootout between their two apartments at the Decatur Garden Complex, involving two high-powered rifles, a shotgun, and multiple handguns.
+One was killed, and the was other shot in the foot.
 By an extraordinary stroke of luck, no one was caught in the crossfire that time, but one 14-year-old girl in Atlanta wasn’t so fortunate.
 The week of Thanksgiving in 2018, she was struck in the head and killed by a bullet fired from the apartment above her.
 She was eight months pregnant.

-Sometimes danger comes from other residents, when landlords don’t notice or pay enough attention to the warning signs.
-Other times, the threat comes from the outside, as in the case of the DeKalb County woman who was raped at gunpoint in the supposedly secure parking garage of her apartment complex.
+At other times, the threat comes from the outside, as in the case of the DeKalb County woman who was raped at gunpoint in the supposedly secure parking garage of her apartment complex.
 The intruder had apparently slid under the security gate.

 Similarly, one Norcross man was attacked in his apartment and robbed by two masked men.
 The robbers simply knocked on the door, and the victim opened it, expecting the taxi service he had called for.
 Reports do not mention whether the victim’s door was properly equipped with a peephole designed to prevent such intrusions.